 Pay Dates/Tax Periods

-Ace incorrectly uses the end date of the pay to determine the tax period rather than the pay date.
+In Ace, the pay date is optional.
+If it hasn't been entered, Ace will use the end date of the pay to determine the tax period rather than the pay date.
 If you do parallel pay runs in FlexiTime and Ace, please take care that any pays crossing the month boundary are only filed once.
-For example, if your last pay in Ace ends on 31 March and is paid on April 1, and you enter the same pay in FlexiTime, both the March IRD filing from Ace and the April IRD filing from FlexiTime will include that pay, resulting in a double up.
+For example, if your last pay in Ace ends on 31 March and is paid on April 1 but no pay date was entered, and you enter the same pay in FlexiTime (with a pay date), both the March IRD filing from Ace and the April IRD filing from FlexiTime will include that pay, resulting in a double up.